What is pollen?

-Although there are many species of grass only a relatively small number are common and prolific producers of pollen enough to give high pollen levels in the atmosphere.
-Rye grass, planted for grazing, produces less pollen than traditional meadow grasses such as Timothy grass, sweet vernal grass, cocksfoot and Yorkshire fog.
-With increasing set aside of agricultural land, the meadow grasses will again dominate causing likely rising of pollen counts.
+Although there are many species of grass only a relatively small number are common and prolific producers of pollen enough to give high levels in the atmosphere.
+Rye grass, planted for grazing, produces less than traditional meadow grasses such as Timothy grass, sweet vernal grass, cocksfoot and Yorkshire fog.
+With increasing set aside of agricultural land, the meadow grasses will again become especially relevant causing likely rising counts.

 Cross reactivity between different species of grass is high, so if you are allergic to one type it is highly likely you will react others.
-The grass pollen season generally runs from mid May to the end of July with a peak late June to early July.
-Pollen levels vary from day to day and also within day depending on environmental factors.
+The grass flowering season generally runs from mid May to the end of July with a peak late June to early July.
+Levels vary from day to day and also within day depending on environmental factors.

 The major tree pollens are hazel, plane, oak, ash and birch.
 These are produced in spring soon after the leaves develop.
-The major tree pollens are present for about 4 to 6 weeks late March to early May.
+The major ones are present for about 4 to 6 weeks late March to early May.

 POLLEN CALENDAR FOR THE UK